Coast to Coast Road Trip

 Hobart to Port Arthur

-Drive down to the southern tip of Norfolk Bay (takes about an hour) to meet the state's most famous marsupials at Taranna’s Tasmanian Devil Conservation Park.
+Head out on a one-hour drive to the southern tip of Norfolk Bay to meet the state’s most famous marsupials at Taranna’s Tasmanian Devil Conservation Park.
 Join the kangaroo and quoll feeding tour, then order some human fuel (coffee) in the café that overlooks the Pinot Noir vineyard.

 Now switch the radar from devils to spirits.
 Ghost sightings have been a regular occurrence at the Port Arthur Historic Site since the 1870s.
 They mainly appear during the lantern-lit night time tours though, so you’re assured a spectre-free morning exploring the heritage-listed buildings and ruins – or cruising to the Isle of the Dead and its early settler cemetery.